project-chip/connectedhomeip/examples/chef/README.md

 `linux_arm_64_ipv6only` and will append the respective options to each build command for these targets.

-To test your configuration locally, you may employ a simmilar strategy as in CI:
+To test your configuration locally, you may employ a similar strategy as in CI:

 ```shell
 docker run -it --mount source=$(pwd),target=/workspace,type=bind connectedhomeip/chip-build-vscode:$VERSION